atran25/carservation.server/README.md

 GET /date/:date
 Returns all reservations that match the date parameter

+GET /date/:startDate/:endDate
+Returns all reservations that are between the 2 query parameter dates.

 GET /parkingSpotId/:parkingSpotId
 Returns all reservations that match the parkingSpotId parameter

 GET /userId/:userId
 Returns all reservations that match the userId parameter

+GET /checkedIn
+Returns all reservations that have been checked in

 POST /
 Creates a reservation in the reservation document